Introduction on PSARA License / Private Security Agency License

 - Fees for PSARA license

-Rules and regulation under PSARA to regulate the license:
+Rules and regulation under PSARA to regulate the Private Security Agency License:

 According to guidelines, certain compliances are required to comply once the PSARA license is received.
 These are given below: